feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the findings into 3 clear and concise bullet points."
+#> [1] "Summarize the findings into 3 concise bullet points that capture the main aspects of Algeria's economic situation."
 #>
 #> [[2]]$response
-#> - Algeria's GDP growth is modest at 2-3%, driven largely by post-COVID
+#> - Algeria's economic growth is modest, with GDP increasing around 2-3%, mainly
-#> recovery.
+#> supported by oil and gas exports.
+#> - Unemployment is high, especially among youth, with rates between 12-15%.
-#> - The economy is highly dependent on hydrocarbons, accounting for over 90% of
+#> - The economy is heavily reliant on hydrocarbons (over 90% of exports),
-#> exports and 30% of GDP, creating vulnerability to oil price fluctuations.
-#> - Key challenges include unemployment and lack of economic diversification,
-#> while opportunities exist in renewable energy and foreign investment
-#> attraction.
+#> alongside agriculture and services sectors.
 #>
 #>
 #> [[3]]
 #> [[3]]$agent_id
-#> e4c99024-8442-4521-8f5a-87130912ede1
+#> 997f9209-bac2-45e1-bf07-de8968e2a5c2
 #>
 #> [[3]]$agent_name
 #> [1] "translator"